fourstix/Elfos-video/README.md

   These files are used to create the video.hex file used for the ROM images.
 * **/src/**  -- Video programs for the Elf/OS
   * video.inc - Include file for video ROM definitions.
   * vstart.asm - Start video by allocating video buffers in high memory and set flags.
-  * vstart.bat - Batch file to assemble vstart command
+Use the vstart.bat batch file to assemble the vstart command
   * vtest.asm - Test video and show status.
-  * vtest.bat - Batch file to assemble vtest command.
+Use the vtest.bat batch file to assemble vtest command.
   * vstop.asm - Stop video, the -u option will also unload the video buffers and free up high memory.
-  * vstop.bat - Batch file to assemble vstop command.
+Use the vstop.bat batch file to assemble the vstop command.
-  * cls.asm - Command to clear the display
-  * Make_Cls.bat - Batch file to assemble cls command.
+  * cls.asm - Command to clear the display.
+Use the batch file Make_Cls.bat to assemble cls command.
-  * capture.asm - Command to capture the display image into a file
-  * Capture.bat - Batch file to assemble capture command.
+  * capture.asm - Command to capture the display image into a file.
+Use the batch file Capture.bat to assemble the capture command.
-  * draw.asm - Command to draw an image on the display
-  * Make_Draw.bat - Batch file to assemble the draw command.
+  * draw.asm - Command to draw an image on the display.
+Use the Make_Draw.bat batch file to assemble the draw command.
   * echo.asm - Command to echo text from the Elf/OS to the display.
-  * Make_Echo.bat - Batch file to assemble the echo command.
+Use the Make_Echo.bat batch file to assemble the echo command.
-  * write.asm - Command to write text to the display
+  * write.asm - Command to write text to the display.
+Use the Make_Write.bat batch file to assemble the write command.
+  * HappyCat.asm - Draw a 32x64 bit image of a cat to the display.
+Use the HappyCat.bat batch file to assemble the HappyCat demo.
-  * Make_Write.bat - Batch file to assemble the write command.
+  * HappyDog.asm - Draw a 64x64 bit image of a dog to the display.
+Use the HappyDog.bat batch file to assemble the HappyDog demo.
   * HelloWorld.asm - Write a greeting to the display.
-  * HelloWorld.bat - Batch file to assemble HelloWorld demo.
+Use the HelloWorld.bat batch file to assemble HelloWorld demo.
   * CharSet.asm - Write the character set to the display.
-  * CharSet.bat - Batch file to assemble CharSet demo.
+Use the CharSet.bat batch file to assemble CharSet demo.
   * SpriteDemo.asm - Draw sprites on the display.
-  * SpriteDemo.bat - Batch file to assemble SpriteDemo.
+Use the SpriteDemo.bat batch file to assemble SpriteDemo.
   * StringTest.asm - Write various strings to the display.
-  * StringTest.bat - Batch file to assemble StringTest demo.
+Use the StringTest.bat batch file to assemble StringTest demo.
   * bios.inc - Include file for Elf/OS bios definitions from [rileym65/Elf-BIOS](https://github.com/rileym65/Elf-BIOS)
   * kernel.inc - Include file for Elf/OS kernel definitions from [rileym65/Elf-Elfos-Kernel](https://github.com/rileym65/Elf-Elfos-Kernel)
   * StdDefs.asm - standard definitions and macros used in assembly source files.